dexteryy/Project-WebCube/README.md

 ## How to Deploy the Web App

+### Static Web Mode

+The Deployment scripts should be executed on the local development environments.

 Build for static cloud environment (e.g. [AWS S3](https://aws.amazon.com/s3/), [Aliyun OSS](https://www.aliyun.com/product/oss/), CDN), than upload `build/public/` to the cloud:

 ```